 It’s not uncommon in numerous parts of the nation to see a little flicker of black occasionally throughout dawn or sunset.
 Yet if you start seeing much more of those flickers in the dark skies than common around your house, that may be a sign you have a bat family or even a colony living on your property.
-Pair that with droppings located in your attic, oil spots at potential entry points and the strange chirping noise, and you undoubtedly have bats.
+Guano in your attic, oil spots at potential entry points, and strange chirping noises at night are all indicators that you have bats in your home.
 It might be time to look at bat removal solutions.

 It’s hard to picture a nicer area for bats to live than in a cool, dry, temperature regulated attic.
-Wild animals need to struggle with so much danger in nature, that a pleasant home like your own can be even better than a cavern.
+Wild animals struggle with dangers in the wild every day, which is why a home like yours can provide safety and comfort even better than a cavern.

-Bats like to find little small holes that they can press through.
+Bats like to find little small openings that they can squeeze through.
 As soon as they’ve found a refuge, they’ll invite the entire colony in!
-Prior to you know if you can have an entire family of bats hanging around in your rafters, eaves, soffits, chimney, and behind shutters.
-They will certainly utilize your attic as a spot to sleep and slip out in the evening to go hunting.
+Before you know it you can have an entire family of bats hanging around in your rafters, eaves, soffits, chimney, and behind shutters.
+They will make themselves comfortable and utilize your attic as a spot to sleep and slip out in the evening to go hunting.

 Did you know that Bats are the only mammal with the ability to fly?

-Your initial reaction might be, “We need to exterminate these bats!”, yet let me inform you: dealing with a bat infestation like a bug control problem is a big mistake.
+Your initial reaction might be, “We need to exterminate these bats!”,however, dealing with a bat infestation as if it was a typical bug control problem is a big mistake.
 These wild animals are not ants or termites.
 It is not legal to eliminate a bat like they are.

 Bats are protected in most parts of the country, so make certain you use an expert when managing a bat problem.